phax/phive-rules/README.md

 # News and noteworthy

+* v2.1.6 - work in progress
+    * Added support for EN 16931 1.3.6a rules - a special fork on https://github.com/phax/eInvoicing-EN16931/releases/tag/validation-1.3.6a
+    * Added support for XRechnung 2.1.1
 * v2.1.5 - 2021-07-02
     * Deprecated Peppol rules 3.11.1
     * Added support for EN 16931 1.3.6 format (deprecated version 1.3.5)